fulpstation/fulpstation/fulp_modules/tg_edits.md

 - code/game/area/areas/shuttles.dm > Plays ApproachingFulp instead of ApproachingTG

-- code/game/world.dm > Marked by a "FULP EDIT" comment; copies a bit of code to make 'GLOB.fulp_changelog_hash' functional.

-- code/modules/client/preferences.dm > Marked by a "FULP EDIT" comment; gives clients the 'last_fulp_changelog' var.

 - interface\interface.dm > Changes the value of 'name' on '/client/verb/changelog' to "/TG/ Changelog"

 - README.md > Replaces it with our own readme